-A review of the concepts and aspects of intrapersonal, interpersonal, and group dynamics provides a foundation for advanced study of human interactions between the disabled and the abled.
-An indepth analysis of disability from the vantage point and perspective of the disabled is explored.
-Contemplation of this very diverse culture, as seen through the lenses of individuals with disabilities, is offered to enhance the analysis and understanding of self and others.
-Theoretical approaches and concepts are integrated through directed group activities.
+A review of the concepts and aspects of intrapersonal, interpersonal, and group dynamics provides a foundation for the student to understand the meaning of illness and how that impacts the human condition.
+An in-depth analysis of disability from the perspective of the disabled is explored.
+Two hours lecture, two weeks lab per week or equivalent.